 - Whānau / family support

-- Ability to manage complex, but medically stable, clients
+- Ability to manage complex, medically and mentally stable brain injured clients

 - Professional input from medical and allied health teams, including Specialist in Rehabilitation Medicine, Rehabilitation Nursing, Physiotherapy, Speech and Language Therapy, Occupational Therapy, Social Work, and Psychology